MattiaPerrone123/Gait-to-Contact-G2C-/README.md

 * internal/external rotation of the knee implant during gait
 * flexion/extension rotation of the knee implant during gait
-* axial loading within the knee implant during gait These data are not included in the repo and available on request.
+* axial loading within the knee implant during gait These data are not included in the repo and available on request

 ## Repository Structure
-* main.ipynb: Jupyter Notebook for running the pipeline.
+* main.ipynb: Jupyter Notebook for running the pipeline
 * functions/: Contains modular Python functions organized as:
-    * utilities.py: General utility functions
+    * utilities.py: general utility functions
-    * data_processing.py: Data preprocessing and handling
+    * data_processing.py: functions for data preprocessing, handling and preparation
-    * model.py: Model definition
+    * model.py: model definition and architecture setup
-    * train_validate.py: Functions for training and validation
+    * train_validate.py: includes training and validation functions for the model
-    * evaluate.py: Metrics and evaluation functions
+    * evaluate.py: metrics and evaluation functions
-    * metrics.py: Specific metrics calculation like SSIM, NMI, and MAPE
+    * metrics.py: functions to for specific metrics calculation like SSIM, NMI, and MAPE
-    * hp_tuning.py: Hyperparameter tuning utilities
+    * hp_tuning.py: hyperparameter tuning utilities

-* G2C - MedRxiv.pdf: MedRxiv preprint describing the methodology and results.
-Usage

-Data Preparation
-This project processes input data and saves them to a folder before further analysis.
-Since the data is not included in the repository due to privacy concerns, users must provide their datasets.
-To integrate your data:
-1. Place your raw input data in a folder (e.g., data/).
-2. Update paths in main.ipynb:
-    * path_data: Path to raw input data.
-    * path_output: Path for saving processed data.
+    * interpolate.py: functions to export data from Abaqus
+* docs/
+    * abstract ISTA 2024: abstract accepted at ISTA 2024 and presented as a podium presentation
+    * paper medRxiv: preprint version of the research paper currently under reviw
+* figures/
+    * pipeline visualization: figure showcasing the end-to-end workflow of the project
+* requirements.txt: list of all necessary dependencies for running the project

 ## Key Steps in the Pipeline